 Submission to the W-Challenge is now open!
 The Writing Programs at NDSU invite all undergraduate students to submit their writing to the W-Challenge, a writing contest with awards.
-Students can submit writing that falls into any of five award categories: academic writing, creative writing, professional writing, everyday writing, and writing in foreign languages.
+Students can submit writing that falls into any of six award categories: academic writing, creative writing, professional writing, everyday writing, writing in foreign languages, and multimodal writing.

 The W-Challenge is a great way to gain recognition for your work, receive additional writing practice outside of the classroom, and earn prizes.

 The fifth annual W-Challenge invites all NDSU undergraduate student writers to submit their written work.
 Projects may incorporate visual, audio, digital and/or other media, but must include a substantial textual component.
-Judges will evaluate texts across five categories:
+Judges will evaluate texts across six categories:

 - Academic Writing (Freshman/Sophomore; Junior/Senior)